ncent-archive/ncent.github.io/Sandbox/README.md

-# nCent Sandbox API
+# nCent Sandbox

 - [Local Installation](#local-installation)
 - [Endpoint Documentation](#endpoints-documentation)

 ## Introduction
-The Sandbox API allows you to run a server that mimics the API to the Core but stores the information on the tokentypes, transactions and wallets on a (PostgreSQL) database.
-It can receive any request detailed in Sandbox API/server/route/index.js.
-The handling of the requests are detailed in the files under Sandbox API/server/controllers.
-The database schema and migrations are handled in Sandbox API/server/models and Sandbox API/server/migrations respectively.
-Sandbox API/server/config/config.json handles the location and details of the database.
-Check Sandbox API/package.json for the detailed dependencies.
+The nCent Sandbox allows you to run a server that mimics the nCent Core Protocol.
+In its current early stage, it stores the information on the tokentypes, transactions and wallets on a (PostgreSQL) database.
+The API's that are avaiable are detailed in Sandbox API/server/route/index.js.
+The request handling is implemented in the Sandbox API/server/controllers directory.
+The database schema and migrations are handled in the Sandbox API/server/models directory and Sandbox API/server/migrations directory, respectively.
+Finally, Sandbox API/server/config/config.json handles the location and details of the database.
+Check Sandbox API/package.json for the various dependencies used by the sandbox.

 ## Local Installation
 ### Running Locally: